projf/projf-explore/README.md

-# Exploring FPGAs with Project F
+# Project F - FPGA Development

 Project F is a little oasis where you can quench your thirst for FPGA knowledge, where you can find accessible, [open-source](LICENSE) designs to learn from and enable your own projects.
 Our main projects are the _Verilog Library_ and _FPGA Graphics_ tutorial series; read on to learn more.